 After the vulnerability was made public, a new exploit was published by @scumjr_ which uses ptrace and vDSO instead of /proc/self/mem and a setuid binary.
 The new exploit works from within any Linux container. ptrace is a system call that can be used to “trace” another program.
 It is principally a debugging and performance measurement tool. ptrace allows the caller to do many things, including copying data to a given memory address of the target process. vDSO stands for virtual Dynamically linked Shared Object: it is a Linux kernel mechanism to reduce the execution time of a small set of syscalls, typically timekeeping calls.
 Functions such as gettimeofday are called very frequently by userspace programs and libraries, including glibc.
 To avoid the overhead of calling into the kernel for every gettimeofday call, Linux offers an implementation of it in userspace in a read-only memory area called vDSO.
 Programs just need to call a routine at the right address, and they get the current time, without making any system calls.
 Very convenient.

-@scumjr_’s exploit works as follow: it opens a server socket, then spawns two threads.
+It opens a server socket, then spawns two threads.
 One thread keeps calling madavise(MADV_DONTNEED), same as the other exploit, another thread concurrently attempts to modify the vDSO area using ptrace.
 It tries to introduce code to open a socket and execute arbitrary commands.
 Then it waits for connections.
 Thanks to the Linux kernel vulnerability, the exploit succeeds in modifying the vDSO area, which really should not be possible.
 As vDSO is shared by all programs inside or outside the container, soon something running as root on the host will try to get the time, but instead it will execute the code planted there by the exploit.
 The unaware program will end up making a socket connection to the exploit and running commands outside the container on behalf of the attacker.
 Brilliant.

 The following video shows the exploit running from within a Docker container: